 1938 - In June, Ishii's research unit is relocated to a six square kilometre compound at Ping Fan, 25 km southeast of Harbin.
 Ping Fan contains over 150 buildings, including two prisons and three crematoriums.
 It is largest biological weapons research facility in the world.
 Its task is to develop and test biological and chemical weapons for use in both the Sino-Japanese War and the approaching Second World War.

-To reduce suspicions and minimise surveillance, the facility is disguised as a large timber mill.
-The inmates subsequently come to be referred to as "maruta" ("logs").
+To reduce suspicion and minimise surveillance, the facility is disguised as a large timber mill.
+The inmates subsequently come to be referred to as "maruta" (logs).

 Ishii is promoted to a full colonel.
-He will eventually command a staff of 3,000, including many highly-skilled medical doctors and researchers.
-A further 17,000 personnel from surrounding research centres will also work on his projects.
+He eventually commands a staff of 3,000, including many highly-skilled medical doctors and researchers.
+A further 17,000 personnel from surrounding research centres also work on his projects.

 1939 - The Japanese attempt to invade Mongolia in May but are badly defeated by combined Soviet-Mongolian forces.